sezan92/sezan92.github.io/_posts/2024-08-09-RL-course-2-w2-blog.md

 How about we randomize your initialize your state every time?!
 Sometimes you might be just before an obvious checkmate, sometimes you might be check-mated!
 Either way, you will learn to train yourself in all sorts of initial positions!
 But it has a problem.
 It only deals with random initial states!
 It does not directly affect the behavior of the agent as per the policy!
-For example, back to chess, if you always follow a certain policy for chess, no matter what initial state, your policy might not be affected.
+For example, back to chess, if you always follow a certain policy for chess, No matter what the initial state is, your policy might not be affected.

 ### Epsilon-soft policy